Control, Generate, Augment: A Scalable Framework for Multi-Attribute Text Generation: Supplementary Material

 \subsubsection{TextCNN}

-For the Sentiment Matching we use the pre-trained TextCNN \cite{kim2014convolutional}.
-This network uses 100 dimensional Glove word embeddings \cite{pennington2014glove}, 3 convolutional layers with 100 filters each.
+For the Attribute Matching results presented in Section \ref{sec:eval} we use the pre-trained TextCNN \cite{kim2014convolutional}.
+This network standardly uses 100 dimensional Glove word embeddings \cite{pennington2014glove}, 3 convolutional layers with 100 filters each.
 The dropout rate is set to 0.5 during the training process.